xcat2/xcat-core/docs/source/guides/admin-guides/manage_clusters/common/deployment/cfg_network.rst

     The ``tabedit`` command opens the specified xCAT database table in a ``vi`` like editor and allows the user to edit any text and write the changes back to the database table.

-    *WARNING* Using the ``tabedit`` command is not the recommended method because it is tedious and error prone.

     After changing the content of the ``nics`` table, here is the result from ``tabdump nics`` ::

         # tabdump nics